Forricide/still-feel-alive/Chapter 14.md

 It's a minute before the response.
 She doesn't even bother to show herself on the screen, speaking through a disembodied voice: "That is acceptable.
 It will detonate quickly; be careful.
 Go in two minutes."

 "Okay.
 Hey, you hear that?
 T-minus two minutes."
 The boy pulls a phone out of his pocket.
 "I'll keep track.
-You, uh, prepare?"
+You, uh, prepare?
+Look, I'm going to leave as soon as you're gone.
+Get to higher ground, if you get what I mean.
+Don't come back here."

+She doesn't respond.

-He stares down at the phone, not looking around the room.
+"Ah, okay.
+I'll just, let you know when it's been two minutes, then."
+He stares down to the phone, not looking around the room.
 She takes the chance to breathe.

 The stench is overpowering.